zmy/LUNA/phases/downstream_tasks/TabFact/README.md

 # Description
----

-This folder contains codes for the fine-tuning and evaluation process on TabFact.
-We test on TaPas.
+This folder contains codes for the downstream task TabFact.

 # Usage
----
-1. Prepare the pretrained checkpoint (path referred to as `path/to/your/checkpoint`)
+1. Prepare the intermediate pre-trained checkpoint (path referred to as `path/to/your/checkpoint`)

 2. As a demo to use TransPos on a pretrained TaPas checkpoint, in `TUNA/` run: